 Facial recognition systems use advanced AI algorithms to identify and verify individuals by analyzing their unique facial features, like the distance between eyes, nose shape, and jawline.

-You’ll see this technology used in high-tech security systems in a wide range of places like airports, banks, law enforcement, and government buildings, as well as in your own pocket.
+This technology is used in high-tech security systems in airports, banks, law enforcement, government buildings, and even in your own pocket.

-Many smartphones use facial recognition technology for user authentication to unlock devices and on social media to tag and organize photos!
+Many smartphones use facial recognition technology to authenticate users and unlock devices, and on social media, to tag and organize photos!

 3. Chatbots